adamblake/Parse/README.md

 # Parse
 Simple one-off PHP class for parsing files and converting them to arrays.
-Currently supports JSON, YAML (using symfony/yaml), and INI files.
-INI parsing also supports nested arrays by using dot syntax in sections, i.e. this
+Currently supports CSV, JSON, YAML (using symfony/yaml), and INI files and strings.
+CSV files and strings are parsed according the the RFC (https://tools.ietf.org/html/rfc4180) and support user-defined delimiters and using the header row as keys for subsequent rows.
+JSON, YAML, and INI parsing support nested arrays --- that's right even the INIs can have nested arrays.
+For INIs this is indicated by using dot syntax in sections, i.e. this
 ```ini
 [this.section.is]
 deeply = nested